BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-A Good Sort Really — *Dori is very kindly at heart and looks out for Bilbo Baggins when he is in peril.*
+A Good Sort Really â€” *Dori is very kindly at heart and looks out for Bilbo Baggins when he is in peril.*

 If Bilbo Baggins, Master Burglar is within 3" of Dori the Dwarf,